 Get-ADUser jbrion |select name,enabled

 You can use the Disable-ADAccount cmdlet to disable both the computer and user or service account in the domain.
-The following parameters of the AD object can be specified as an -Identity argument:
+The following attributes of the AD object can be specified as the -Identity argument:

 - Distinguished Name;